wowitsjack/Ghidra-ChatGPT/README.md

 # Ghidra-ChatGPT

-Ghidra-ChatGPT is an advanced Ghidra plugin that integrates the computational capabilities of [OpenAI's GPT](https://chat.openai.com/chat) to provide automated semantic analysis of decompiled functions.
-This facilitates a deeper understanding of codebase functionality.
+Ghidra-ChatGPT is a specialized Ghidra plugin designed to utilize the machine learning capabilities of [OpenAI's GPT](https://chat.openai.com/chat) for semantic analysis of decompiled functions.
+This provides a nuanced understanding of codebase functionality.

 ![Example Illustration](images/example.gif)